Interview with Justin Lindsey, Ed.D. on Completing his Ed.D. Dissertation from the University of West Georgia's School Improvement Program

 [Dr. Justin Lindsey] The purpose of this program evaluation was to determine the extent to which the autism support group improved the quality of life for participants by assessing the support group’s impact on the attendee’s stress levels, the parents’ understanding of ASD, familial relationships, and access to various resources.
 A sequential explanatory mixed-methods design was used to answer the previously mentioned research questions.
 Participants completed online surveys.
 Then, descriptive statistics were used to summarize the results.
 After this, focus groups were conducted to gather qualitative data.
 This step allowed for an expansion of the original data and a deeper understanding of the topics surveyed.

 A successful doctoral research study will answer the selected research questions and address specific gaps in the literature.
 At the same time, one would hope that the research could benefit external parties in some capacity.
 To ensure that the research was successful, I was in constant communication with my advisor and committee.
 Researchers should cast aside all pride and be open to consistent feedback from the professionals who have dedicated their careers to guiding researchers and doctoral candidates.
-The feedback from the committee increased the efficiency and effectiveness of our study, while also allowing me to stay organizing as I balanced a full-time teaching job with doctoral research during a pandemic.
+The feedback from the committee increased the efficiency and effectiveness of our study, while also allowing me to stay organized as I balanced a full-time teaching job with doctoral research during a pandemic.

 We encountered multiple challenges throughout the planning and implementation of the program evaluation; however, the guidance and wisdom from my committee and dissertation chair greatly contributed to the success of the program evaluation and dissertation.
 Many researchers will change their methods, questions, or even topic at some point in the process.
 A willingness to receive feedback, pivot, and stay focused on long-term goals makes challenges and change much more manageable.

 COVID-19 also presented many challenges to data collection.
 For example, our focus groups had to be conducted virtually to ensure the safety of our participants.
 Communication, waivers, and other tasks had to be completed safely and effectively.
-My committee and chair provided great feedback throughout the process, which made these challenges less of a barrier than it could have been.
+My committee and chair provided great feedback throughout the process, which made these challenges less of a barrier than they could have been.

 [OnlineEdDPrograms.com] What were your findings and conclusions from your research?
 How have you applied the insights from your dissertation research to your current work, and has your research helped your colleagues in understanding the role of parent support in ESS education?

-The findings from this study made several important discoveries and addressed each evaluation question in detail while using the logic model as a guide to determine the impact of the support group.
+[Dr. Justin Lindsey] The findings from this study made several important discoveries and addressed each evaluation question in detail while using the logic model as a guide to determine the impact of the support group.
 Our research found that parents of children with ASD reported less stress as a result of their involvement with the autism support group.
 Parents also reported less stress as a result of guest speakers, group discussions, and social gatherings.
 Participants reported an impact on their understanding of ASD from participating in the group.
 They also stated that their involvement with the support group impacted their familial relationships; however, most parents reported that their involvement impacted their relationship with their child more than other familial relationships.
 Overall, most parents reported that their involvement with the support group impacted access to resources.

 We currently have not officially built upon these research findings in my current role; however, it has influenced my daily practices.
 The research process was an eye-opener that demonstrated the importance of parental support in education.
 Our system does our best to support our parents and students; therefore, the research served as a reminder to consistently look outside of the box to connect parents to resources.
 The dissertation process reminded me of the importance of empathy and the need to create equitable opportunities for all students.
 My hope is that this empathy and understanding will be reflected in my actions, which will then positively impact my colleagues and SWD in our system, state, and country.